Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 - 6 hours of education in suicide prevention

 You can earn the required education through a formal college or university associate degree program or through programs offered by organizations like the National Association for Alcoholism and Drug Abuser Counselors, the Association for Addiction Professionals (NAADAC), the New Hampshire Training Institute on Addictive Disorders, and the New Hampshire Center for Excellence on Addiction.
-Note: No more than 25% of the required education can be obtained online, with exceptions for online college programs or live and interactive online training.

 - Clinical mental health